ortus-docs/cfcouchbase-sdk-docs/usage/working_with_futures.md

 `OperationFutures` are parameterized which means they can each return a different data type from their `get()`.
 Check the [API Docs](http://apidocs.ortussolutions.com/cfcouchbase/current/) to see what each asynchronous future returns.

+> **Info** Operations are always subject to the timeouts configured for the client regardless of how you interact with the future.